galaxy-iuc/parsec/docs/commands/workflows.rst

 **Options**::

-      --inputs DICT                   A mapping of workflow inputs to datasets and dataset collections.
+      --inputs TEXT                   A mapping of workflow inputs to datasets and dataset collections.
 The datasets source can
                                       be a LibraryDatasetDatasetAssociation
                                       (``ldda``), LibraryDataset (``ld``),
                                       HistoryDatasetAssociation (``hda``), or
                                       HistoryDatasetCollectionAssociation
                                       (``hdca``).
-      --params DICT                   A mapping of non-datasets tool parameters (see below)
+      --params TEXT                   A mapping of non-datasets tool parameters (see below)
       --history_id TEXT               The encoded history ID where to store the workflow output.
 Alternatively,